malvikasharan/hybrid-event-guide/README.md

 ## Create a persona

-We have put together a guide to help you build persona for the participants of your events: https://malvikasharan.github.io/hybrid-event-guide/.
+[Visit *Persona guide for remote and hybrid events*](https://malvikasharan.github.io/hybrid-event-guide/) to build persona for the participants of your events.

 ## Project roadmap :checkered_flag:
 For tasks to work on in the near future, please see open Issues.